Install NetQ Using the Admin UI

 Select your deployment type.

-The first step to install Cumulus NetQ is to choose which type of deployment model you want to use.
-If you are performing an upgrade, then select the deployment type you already have set up.
+Choose which type of deployment model you want to use.
 Both options provide secure access to data and features useful for monitoring and troubleshooting your network.

 Select your install method.

 Choose between restoring data from a previous version of NetQ or performing a fresh installation.

 Fresh Install: Continue with Step c.